Category: The Last Hotel

 Encouragement is not just needed for authors but for everybody.
 Praise is lovely.
 We bask in it, like the morning sun.
 Try to find the good in people not the bad.
 The same goes for books.

-Kindness matters even to authors
+Kindness matters especially for authors

 So please hold or bite your tongue and let the emotions calm.
 Not easy but counting to ten helps.
 Or walk away, make a coffee.
 Whatever.
 It deflects the moment and helps compose a kinder or more instructive rebuke.